DAMM-Cap/damm-world-backend/README.md

 - **damm-world-api**: FastAPI app serving indexed data to the frontend.
 - **lagoon-indexer**: Worker service that reads blockchain events and writes to PostgreSQL.
 - **PostgreSQL**: Shared database used by both services.
-- **docker-compose.yml**: Orchestrates all services for local development or production deployment.
+- **docker-compose.yml**: Orchestrates all services for local development and deployment.

 ---